Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Basic definitions: Homogeneous and graded Lie groups

 \begin{definition} A connected simply connected Lie group $(\G,\cdot)$ is said \textit{homogeneous} if it is equipped with a family of automorphisms such that their differentials at the identity point give rice to a family of dilations on its Lie algebra $\mathfrak{g}$. \end{definition}

 It follows that every homogeneous Lie group is nilpotent.
-Then the exponential map $\exp_G$ is a surjection and by abuse of notation we will use the same notation $\{D_\lambda\}_{\lambda>0}$ for the group automorphisms in Definition \ref{def_homog} and for their differentials.
+Then the exponential map $\exp_\G$ is a surjection and by abuse of notation, we will use the same notation $\{D_\lambda\}_{\lambda>0}$ for the group automorphisms in Definition \ref{def_homog} and for their differentials, or simply $D_\lambda(x)=\lambda x$ for the group automorphisms.
 Having both the group and dilation structures, homogeneous Lie groups are a natural setting to generalize many questions of Euclidean harmonic analysis.

 From now on, let $(\G,\cdot)$ be an $n$-dimensional homogeneous Lie group.
 Then, there exists a basis $\{X_1, . . . , X_n\}$ of its Lie algebra $\mathfrak{g}$ and positive numbers $\sigma_1,\dots, \sigma_n$ such that